 That said, there are still plenty of factors to take into consideration when renting out your condo.
 Read on to find out more!

 The good news?
-Because you own a private property, you’re free to rent it out (in whole or in part) without any government approval.
+Because you own a private property or condo, you’re free to rent it out (in whole or in part) without any government approval.

 However, you’re still subject to certain stipulations.
 Firstly, you mustn’t rent your condo out for less than 3 months at a time (this means Airbnb is a no-go).